 - Travel scenes.
 (Save words.
 “Later, at the office…”)

 - Character A telling character B about something we just saw happening to character A. (Cut the redundancy.)

 - Facial expressions of a first-person narrator.
 (We can’t see what our own faces look like, so don’t write “A smile lit my face from ear to ear.”)
 See Writing Dialogue.

-- What morally significant choice does your protagonist make at the climax of the story?
+- At the climax, what morally significant choice does your protagonist make?

-(Your reader should care about the protagonist’s decision.
-Ideally, the reader shouldn’t see it coming.)
+(Your reader should care about the protagonist’s decision, and ideally shouldn’t see it coming.)

 For those of you who are looking for more long-term writing strategies, here are some additional ideas.